 -We saw the anti-war posters in your room!

 -So you might as well speak up now.
 It’ll be easier on everyone.

 The idea that Eisenhower and Glenn had been in my room made my head start to swim with paranoid fantasies of bugging devices and entrapment that made my mind a blank.
 The letter had been accompanied by a piece of toilet paper with the words “fuck you” scrawled with a marker.
 The toilet paper was the same brand that my parents had in the bathroom we all shared.
-My room was full of markers and art equipment.
+My room was full of markers and art equipment that also matched.
 Eisenhower and John Glenn asked me to spell some words and I misspelled them in the same way that they were in the letter.
 They asked for a sample of my handwriting and it didn’t match as the person who wrote the letter was left handed.
 Maybe I had tried to disguise my handwriting, but then why had I signed the letter with my own name?
-Eisenhower and John Glenn took me out to their car - a new Chevy Impala with fine roll tuck apohltery but no guts in the machine - it was ready made junk.
+Eisenhower and John Glenn took me out to their car - a new Chevy Impala.
 I got in the back seat, with Eisenhower at the wheel and Glenn seated shotgun.
 I could see myself in their rear view mirror.
-My swimming trunks kept sticking to the black seat and sweat kept pouring down my back.
+My swimming trunks kept sticking to the seat and sweat kept pouring down my back.

 -You can’t threaten the President of the United States without there being some very serious consequences involved - such as prison!